-The Department is working closely with Australian General Practice Accreditation Limited (AGPAL) to develop training and education packages for the stage one trial of Health Care Homes.
+The Department has worked closely with Australian General Practice Accreditation Limited (AGPAL) to develop training and education packages for the stage one trial of Health Care Homes.
 The package includes eleven learning modules explaining the key concepts Health Care Homes practices and Aboriginal Community Controlled Health Services (ACCHS) will need to adopt.
 The modules incorporate material from three successful evidence-based programs which have been used overseas to transform practices into patient-centred, high performing primary care practices.

 Practice facilitators from each of the ten selected PHN regions have undertaken intensive training in all of the modules.

 AGPAL and the department have developed a handbook for practices outlining the Health Care Homes concept, and resources for patients and the care team.

 Enrolling a patient in a Health Care Home will be a new process for practices, doctors and for patients themselves.

 The following provides an outline of how enrolment may be undertaken, from an initial consultation about the benefits of the model to a prospective patient, through to registering an eligible patient with the Department of Human Services’ Health Professional Online Services (HPOS).
 Successful practices will be trained on patient enrolment before enrolment begins in the second half of 2017.

 The admissions software and risk stratification tool referred to below are the key resources developed for stage one of Health Care Homes.

 Step 1: Eligible patient identified